php-fig/fig-standards/proposed/autoloader/combined.md

   class name_ of `\Foo\Bar\Baz\Qux`, a namespace prefix of `\Foo\Bar\`, and a _base directory_ of `/path/to/packages/foo-bar/src`, the transformation
   rules in the specification will result in a _mapped file name_ of `/path/to/packages/foo-bar/src/Baz/Qux.php`.
-This is the equivalent of a _transformed path_ as defined in PSR-T.

 3. Specification
 ----------------

-- A fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
-This means that a PSR-X compliant class name MUST consist of at least one namespace name and a class name.
+- The fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.

-- The namespace prefix of a fully qualified class name MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.
+- A namespace prefix of the fully qualified class name MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.

-- The class name MUST be transformed into a file path using PSR-T. The class name MUST be used as the logical path, a namespace prefix MUST be used as the logical prefix, the logical separator MUST be a backslash, the related base directory for the namespace prefix MUST be used as the directory prefix.
-The transformed path MUST be suffixed with `.php`, resulting in a _mapped file name_.
+- The fully-qualified class name MUST be transformed into a file path by:

+    - replacing the namespace prefix in the fully-qualified class name with the associated base directory,

+    - replacing namespace separators in the relative class name with directory separators, and

+    - suffixing the result with `.php`, resulting in a _mapped file name_.

 - If the _mapped file name_ exists in the file system, the registered autoloader MUST include or require it.

-- The registered autoloader callback MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.
+- The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

 4. Implementations